Spazzery/yu-no-sega-saturn-unpacker/README.md

 --- | --- | ---
 Null terminated filename | 8 bytes |
 Resolution? | 2 bytes | Either 256, 1024 or 2816
-Index? | 2 bytes | Some growing number, but I couldn't find any consistency to it (first 5 numbers, for example, are 10, 25, 43, 54, 72, etc.)
+Offset | 2 bytes | Offset, in clusters (To find the offset inside the archive, multiply by 2048.
+For example: first file's offset value is 10.
+So 10 * 2048 = 20480)

 This repeats for 1587 + 1 times (last File info is empty, with no filename and no resulution value, only and index.
 Maybe it's used for padding).